Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 30-Day Waiting Period

-Reality check: Getting out of REAP often takes months, not weeks β€” and that timeline starts only after all repairs are complete and verified.
-During that entire period, your income remains restricted and your title remains flagged.
+Reality check: Getting out of REAP often takes months, not weeks — and that timeline typically begins only after all repairs are completed and verified.
+During this time, rental income may remain restricted and the property continues to operate under oversight.
+For some owners, this is the point where the strategy shifts.

 Common Mistakes Property Owners Make